-Progress reports are provided as an indicator to students / parents of student performance at the midway point of each trimester.
+Progress reports are provided as an indicator to students/parents of student performance at the end of each trimester.
 Parents are asked to sign and return the progress reports after reviewing them with their student.
-Parents / guardians may also arrange meetings with staff members at other times to discuss their child's progress.
-In order for a student to receive a weekly progress report, the parents / guardians must make this request with a building administrator and also discuss the responsibilities of the parent, student and staff.
+Parents/guardians may also arrange meetings with staff members at other times to discuss their student's progress.
+In order for a student to receive a weekly progress report, the parents/guardians must make this request to the Principal or Assistant Principal.
 The Parent Internet Viewer enables parents and guardians to look at student progress on the web at www.glcomets.net.